Fun Educational Activities

 Roman Catholicism is the faith of more than 90 percent of the people.

-The prevailing and official language is Spanish.
-Learn some useful expressions in Spanish.
+The official language of Mexico is Spanish.

 The flag of Mexico is three equal vertical bands of green , white, and red; the coat of arms (an eagle perched on a cactus with a snake in its beak) is centered in the white band.